Ivy says:

 - While you’re giving the toilet and shower some time to soak, pick up any trash that may be out, and then take the trash out.

 - Now, the crappy part.
 (Pun totally intended) Tackle the toilet.
 Start with cleaning the bowl, then clean everything else.
-Take it apart, if you need to.
+Take it apart if you need to.
 If cleaning the toilet really grosses you out, imagine you’re a crime scene investigator or you’re cleaning some rich and famous person’s toilet.
-I used to clean toilets of the rich and famous and their toilets were as nasty- sometimes nastier- than anyone else’s.
+I used to clean the toilets of the rich and famous, and their toilets were as nasty — sometimes nastier than anyone else’s.
 Then you can imagine yourself telling your friends how nasty your Kix Brooks’ toilet was**.

 - Clean your sink and bathroom counters.
 Use an old toothbrush to get around the corners.

-- Get out the Windex and clean your mirrors and chrome bathroom fixtures, if you have chrome.
+- Get out the Windex and clean your mirrors and bathroom fixtures to bring them up to a high shine.

 - Finally, wash the floor, cabinets, and woodwork.
 Again, on your hands and knees unless you have a physical problem preventing it.